RosieTrainor/BookShelf/README.md

 Search function: Users can search for reviews about a book or author.

 Other improvements:
--- Change favicon to something simpler so it is more easily seen.
--- Add extra validation to books/authors.
+-- Add extra validation to books/authors when added via the form.

 ## Database Design and ERD